whblondeau/mrs_e/stories/1949-fl-panhead.md

 _“Because when they put me back together, they did it so that I can travel all kinds of places that you can’t go yet.”_ A weird dry little cough. _“Not until you get a new body too… listen, my voice hurts.
 I really can’t talk too much more right now.
 Can we go for a ride please?”_

 Mrs. E walked into the shed, and touched Esmeralda’s rakish handlebars lightly.
 She drew her hand back suddenly and then placed it firmly on the bike.
-Yes this was Esmeralda.
+Yes, this was Esmeralda.
 Not just the voice but the touch.
 Something tight and aching lifted out of her chest.
 She swung a leg over, walked the bike backwards out of the shed.
 It was easy: the new Esmeralda was lighter.

 She set the key and kicked down on the starter with practiced ease.
 Esmeralda had never been hard to start, but now the big panhead engine rolled over easily and settled into a sweet, slow thumping.